 You can clearly make a connection with the “Sulphur dyeing” procedure.
 Because their use in dyeing involves the same principle.
 Vat dyes in particular give dyeing on cellulosic fibers with the best overall fastness properties.

-After dyeing with the leuco compound, the pigment is regenerated in the dyed cotton by oxidation.
+After dyeing with the leuco compound, oxidation process is carried out to get back the insoluble pigment form.
 The overall process therefore involves three key steps:

 The use of strongly alkaline solutions (pH 12–14) for vatting and dyeing limits the use of most vat dyes to cellulosic fibers.